webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 ''NOTE'' This endpoint is available at the moment but might not be accessible anymore by end of June 2014.

+Here are the HTTP Response body the endpoint would return:
+* 200 OK, with JSON object containing data when session exist (shown above)
+* 410 GONE, with error JSON object, when session doesn’t exist
+* 401 UNAUTHORIZED, with error JSON object, when request is malformed

 ===== 4.1.
 Under the hood =====